zloyded/bash_files/README.md

 # Bash files

-These are my personal bash files for Linux - currently work in progress, everything's a bit quick and dirty.
+These are my personal bash files for Linux - currently a work in progress poroject.
+That's why everything is still a bit quick and dirty.

 Version 0.1 looks like this: ![Bash Welcome Screen v0.1](http://i.imgur.com/3b38gsW.png "Bash Welcome Screen v0.1")